Sclerotherapy for Varicose and Spider Veins

-Prior to sclerotherapy, initial consultation with a dermatologist or vascular medicine specialist who will decide if you're a good candidate for the procedure.
+Prior to sclerotherapy, initial consultation with a dermatologist or vascular medicine specialist will be required to decide if a patient is good candidate for the procedure.

 You can have sclerotherapy if you take birth control pills, however you are not eligible if you are pregnant.
 Also if you have had a blood clot in the past, your eligibility will reduce, and will depend on the overall health of the area needing treatment as well as the reason for the clot.

 In most cases of sclerotherapy, the salt solution is injected through a very fine needle directly into the vein.
 At this point, you may experience mild discomfort and cramping for one to two minutes, especially when larger veins are injected.
 The procedure itself takes approximately 15 to 30 minutes.